 Are you a certified plantita or plantito?
 My family and I are the same!
 When it locks down, we all suddenly have time for a lot of things we used to ignore.

-One of these is gardening.
+One of these is urban agriculture or urban gardening.
 Among those who love gardening, more is my father-in-law who is eight years old!
 For fun, my husband challenged our children and their grandfather to a contest of who could grow the most vegetables in their respective areas in our yard.

 Caring for plants and raising children